kirakira-dev/NintendoClientsWiki/LDN-Protocol.md

 The authentication token is generated when the network is created and was added in LDN version 3.
 In previous versions it is set to 0.
 It is used during [authentication](#authentication).

+The band and channel fields were added in version 20.0.0.

 #### Plain or AES-CTR

 | Offset | Size | Description |